 Saruga: Might be a bit cold-sensitive, but many have had great luck here with this variety.
 An outstanding feature is that this variety makes a much smaller tree than other persimmons, thus making harvest easier.
 Late to ripen — usually in November.

 Apricots are a puzzle.
 They have a bad reputation for being very unproductive in Texas.
 Even in years when the trees bloom well, sometimes is minimal or nonexistent.
 However, some people in the Metroplex have had good or even great luck with these.
 One of the biggest problems with apricots is their habit of blooming too early and getting caught by a late frost.
 For this reason, proper variety selection is very important.
 If you are able to get them to produce, apricots tend to have fewer problems than peaches or plums.
 Trials are underway to find more varieties that will be good for us.
 I’ll spotlight a few that have a good track record for North Texas.

 Bryan: Orange skin, small to medium fruit that ripens in late May to early June.

 Tisdale: Another Texas-born fruit!
 This one was developed in Belton years ago.
 Later bloom time is a real plus.
 Good quality, medium-sized fruit that ripens in late May.

-Lots of information here, I know.
-Growing fruit trees can be a complicated matter.
+Lots of information here but growing fruit trees can be a complicated matter.
 A big part of growing fruit trees is trial and error.
 I believe in doing a little homework on this subject before you get started, so learn the basics, choose good varieties and then jump right in.
 Find a sunny spot in the yard and simply plant a tree or two!
 No matter what happens, I’ll bet you’ll be glad you did.
-Be warned, though — this is one hobby that can soon become an addiction!
+Be warned, though – this is one hobby that can soon become an addiction!

-That’s all for now from the Errol McKoy Greenhouse on the Midway.
-Best of luck starting your own back yard orchard, and get those shovels sharpened because spring is coming soon!
+Best of luck starting your own backyard orchard, and get those shovels sharpened because spring is coming soon!